All Episodes

 We found it, ladies and gentlemen.

-We've found Madame Albright admitting to Tim Russert that North Korea duped her and Bill Clinton.
+We found Madam Albright admitting to Tim Russert that North Korea duped her and Bill Clinton.

 If you want to be on the program, all right, need to set this up.

-We got to play the two Wendy Sherman sound bites.
+We've got to play the two Wendy Sherman soundbites.

-And again, if you're just joining us, Wendy Sherman is a principal in the Albright group LTD or LLC or whatever the hell it is.
+Now, again, if you're just joining us, Wendy Sherman is a principal in the Albright Group LTD or LLC or whatever the hell it is, and their new business, consultancy business, worldwide contacts, advisories, telling customers who are nations, nation states, companies.

-And the the the point of this flooding the zone of all these people, Madam Albright, Wendy Sherman on television during this North Korean crisis, is because the the legend is, the myth is that North Korea was totally harmless and and and held at bay and subdued during the Clinton administration because of the brilliance of Wendy Sherman, the brilliance of Bill Clinton, the brilliance of Madeline Albright.
+And the point of this flooding the zone of all these people, Madam Albright, Wendy Sherman, on television during this North Korean crisis is because the legend is, the myth is, that North Korea was totally harmless and held at bay and subdued during the Clinton administration because of the brilliance of Wendy Sherman, the brilliance of Bill Clinton, the brilliance of Madeline Albright.

-If it can be established that this is a this is folklore, that this is this is spin, that this is propaganda, that actually under their watch, all of this happened and got worse, then it's the end of the Albright group.
+If it can be established that this is folklore, that this is spin, that this is propaganda, that actually under their watch, all of this happened and got worse, then it's the end of the Albright group.

-Uh or at least it's it's tough sailing for them.
+Or at least it's tough sailing for them.

-So, to set this all up, we go back this morning, Brian Kilmeed, Fox and Friends, talking to Wendy Sherman, principal in the Albright group.
+So to set this all up, we go back this morning, Brian Kilmead, Fox and Friends, talking to Wendy Sherman, principal in the Albright group.

-How do you feel about former Secretary of Defense Bill Perry you worked with uh came to North Korea during the Clinton years, saying essentially that um if they if they go line up with an intermediate range missile that could reach Alaska, we should just blow it off the pad.
+How do you feel about former Secretary of Defense Bill Perry you worked with, came to North Korea during the Clinton years, saying essentially that if they go line up with an intermediate-range missile, it could reach Alaska, we should just blow it off the pad.

-Plutonium that was created during Father Bush's uh term in office.
+Plutonium that was created during Father Bush's term in office, no plutonium, was created during the Clinton administration.

-And now, six years after the beginning of uh George W. Bush's uh presidency, North Korea has enough plutonium for six, eight, or ten nuclear weapons.
+And now, six years after the beginning of George W. Bush's presidency, North Korea has enough plutonium for six, eight, or ten nuclear weapons.

 So we certainly haven't made progress over the last six years.